Syaifudin03/imgaug/changelogs/master/20191113_iterable_augmentables.md

-# Simplified Access to Coordinats and Items in Augmentables
+# Simplified Access to Coordinates and Items in Augmentables #495

 * [rarely breaking] Changed the normalization routines for coordinate-based augmentables (e.g. keypoints, bounding boxes) to only support lists where